TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 ### 6. Pipeline Generation

-The template builds the pipeline by following these steps:
+The assembler builds the pipeline by following these steps:

 ```python
 def generate_pipeline(self, pipeline_name: str) -> Pipeline: